vaz-ar/goxxx/README.md

 Install
 =======

-Once you have a working installation of Go, you just need to run:
+Once you have a working installation of Go (Go version >= 1.5), you just need to run:

 ```
 $ go get github.com/vaz-ar/goxxx